achille-fusco/babylm-2024/README.md

 ﻿# BabyLM 2024 shared task @ NeTS

-In repository contains the data related to our participation to the [BabyLM 2024](https://babylm.github.io/) competition.
+This repository contains the data related to our participation to the [BabyLM 2024](https://babylm.github.io/) competition.

 ### 01-preprocess
-This folder contains our preprocessing procedure.
-We decided to minimally clean the data source by removing any metalinguistic
+This folder contains our data preprocessing procedures.
+We performed minimal cleaning on the data source, focusing on removing metalinguistic elements.

 ### 02-tokenization
-You will find here an original tokenizer, dubbed **MorPiece** (**MoP**) freely inspired to the [Tolerance Principle](https://lingbuzz.net/lingbuzz/004146) by Charles Yang.
-The current version (v.0.0.1) will be soon updated.
-We didn't use this tokenizer in the English experiments for lack of time, but this seems to us a useful contribution for rich morphological languages.
+In this directory, you will find our original tokenizer, MorPiece (MoP), which is freely inspired by the [Tolerance Principle](https://lingbuzz.net/lingbuzz/004146) proposed by Charles Yang.
+The current version (v.0.0.1) will be updated soon.
+Although we did not utilize this tokenizer in the English experiments due to time constraints, we believe it offers a valuable contribution, particularly for languages with rich morphological structures.

 ### 03-model_training
-Here we include our original elaboration of some standard Recurrent Neural Network architectures (**GRU** and **LSTM** models).
-These models are loosely inspired by certain (non-standard) processing interpretations of Minimalist Grammars ([e-MGs](https://github.com/cristianochesi/e-MGs)) with the specific intent of modeling various biases in training (using specific gate combinations) that mimic standard constraints operative in structure building, such as [C-command](http://www.glottopedia.org/index.php/C-command) and [locality](http://glottopedia.org/index.php/Locality).
+This section includes our original implementations of standard Recurrent Neural Network architectures, specifically GRU and LSTM models.
+These models are loosely inspired by alternative processing interpretations of Minimalist Grammars ([e-MGs](https://github.com/cristianochesi/e-MGs)).
+They aim to model various training biases through specific gate combinations that mimic standard constraints in structure building, such as [C-command](http://www.glottopedia.org/index.php/C-command) and [locality](http://glottopedia.org/index.php/Locality).

 ### 04-evaluation
-Results of the lm-eval campaign for BabyLM 2024 are included here in .json format (BLiMP task).
+Here, you will find the results of our models on the [BLiMP task](https://aclanthology.org/2020.tacl-1.25/) of the lm-eval campaign for BabyLM 2024 challenge, presented in .json format.